We Ship Worldwide

 3. Check the Material, Hardware and Build Quality:

 When you think of a Louis Vuitton, what probably comes to mind is either a Speedy, Alma or Neverfull in the trademark LV monogram brown canvas.
-This is perhaps the most widespread and popular style of Louis Vuitton, however there are several other options out there.
+These are perhaps the most widespread and popular style of Louis Vuitton, however there are multiple options available.

 Across Louis Vuitton’s wide array of handbags, the materials, hardware and build quality are very similar.
 Knowing your materials is a great way of telling authentic LV from the counterfeits.
 Below are the most common materials Louis Vuitton makes its handbags from: